-Pull Requests labels are widely used by software developers to communicate certain required actions.
+Pull requests labels are widely used by software developers to communicate required actions.

 Out of the box, Reviewpad supports the action of adding labels to pull requests.

 Together with the other built-in capabilities, you can automate flexible pull request labelling workflows.

 📄️ Label based on author groups